Post Deployment

 Register UCT-C Controller and TAP

-When a UCT-C Controller and TAP come up in the Kubernetes environment, it registers itself with GigaVUE‑FM.
+When a UCT-C Controller and TAP start in the Kubernetes environment, they register directly with GigaVUE‑FM.
+Check the network requirements for a successful registration.
+For details, refer to Network Ports Requirements.

-When UCT-C Controller and TAP is terminated normally, it sends the deregistration message to GigaVUE-FM.
-If UCT-C Controller and TAP goes down abnormally and GigaVUE-FM fails to receive a couple of heartbeats, it will get disconnected.
+• If UCT-C Controller and TAP go down abnormally and GigaVUE-FM fails to receive a couple of heartbeats, it will get disconnected.

 Check UCT-C Controller and TAP Status

-GigaVUE-FM marks the heartbeat status of UCT-C Controller and TAP as Connected when it gets registered.
-After successful registration, UCT-C Controller and TAP sends heartbeats to GigaVUE-FM every 30 seconds.
-GigaVUE-FM scans the last received heartbeat of the registered UCT-C Controller and TAP pods and marks the heartbeat status periodically (1 minute).
-The following are the various scenarios where the heartbeat status changes:
+• GigaVUE-FM scans the last received heartbeat of the registered UCT-C Controller and TAP pods and marks the heartbeat status periodically (1 minute).

 • GigaVUE-FM automatically purges disconnected or terminated UCT-C Controllers and TAPs after a retention period of 7 days.